gleb-kosteiko/so2twitter-poster/README.md

 1. Add processing of all retrieved questions (not only first result page)
 2. Fix issue with multiple tags (future methods-related)
 3. Add an exception processing & validation
-4. Fix the issue with quotes in tweets